deeplearning4j/deeplearning4j/word2vec.md

         double[] wordVector = vec.getWordVector("myword");

-If the word isn't in the vocabulary, Word2vec returns just zeros.
+If the word isn't in the vocabulary, Word2vec returns zeros and nothing more.

-###Windows
+### windows

-Word2Vec works with other neural networks by facilitating the moving window model for training on word occurrences.
+Word2Vec works with other neural networks by facilitating the moving-window model for training on word occurrences.
+There are two ways to get windows for text:

-It does this via the moving window model.
-To get windows for text, there are two ways to do this:

       List<Window> windows = Windows.windows("some text");

-This will pull out moving windows of 5 out of the text.
-Each member of a window is a token.
+This will select moving windows of five tokens from the text (each member of a window is a token).

-Another thing you may want to do is use your own custom tokenizer.
-You can use your own tokenizer by doing the following:
+You also may want to use your own custom tokenizer like this:

       TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();

       List<Window> windows = Windows.windows("text",tokenizerFactory);

+This will create a tokenizer for the text, and moving windows based on the tokenizer.

+      List<Window> windows = Windows.windows("text",tokenizerFactory);

 This will create a tokenizer for the text and create moving windows based on that.

-Notably, you can also specify the window size here:
+Notably, you can also specify the window size like so:

       TokenizerFactory tokenizerFactory = new UimaTokenizerFactory();

       List<Window> windows = Windows.windows("text",tokenizerFactory,windowSize);

-One other thing that may not be clear is how to train word sequence models.
-This is done by optimization with the [viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi/Viterbi.html).
+Training word sequence models is done through optimization with the [viterbi algorithm](../doc/org/deeplearning4j/word2vec/viterbi/Viterbi.html).

-The general idea behind this is that you train moving windows with word2vec and classify individual windows (with a focus word)

-with certain labels.
-This could be in part of speech tagging, semantic role labeling, named entity recognition, among other tasks.
+The general idea is that you train moving windows with Word2vec and classify individual windows (with a focus word) with certain labels.
+This could be done for part-of-speech tagging, semantic-role labeling, named-entity recognition and other tasks.

-Viterbi basically calculates the most likely sequence of events (labels) given a transition matrix (the probability of going from one state to another).
-Below is an example snippet for setup:
+Viterbi calculates the most likely sequence of events (labels) given a transition matrix (the probability of going from one state to another).
+Here's an example snippet for setup:

         List<String> labels = ...;
         Index labelIndex = new Index();